 For some good examples of what I mean, check out the Dungeons and Dragons Player’s Handbook.
 (I have 3.5 Edition on hand, but any edition will do.
 Or see the D20 Reference site for online examples.)
 At first blush the book seems like a dense, soul-sucking tome of technical explanations and reference tables.
 But if you sit down and read the book patiently, you’ll find a conversational-yet-structured vocabulary that explains the game’s complex rule system in an orderly, friendly way.
 This is expository writing at its finest, and technical writers know it well.

 But the Player’s Handbook is not a novel, and its manner of explanation does not translate precisely to expositions in creative writing.
 An author may dive straight into a simple paragraph-style exposition, but will often add humor and colloquialisms to keep things engaging.
 Other times they weave the exposition between bits of action, or fuse it with character dialog so that you hardly recognize it for what it is.
 They rarely if ever use structured formatting (tables, lists, subheadings) or pictures.
 It is very different with technical writers.
 The closest they get to dialog is writing FAQs or developing training tutorials that involve characters and scripts.
 Humor and colloquialisms, while occasionally used, are uncommon because they risk ambiguity and don’t translate well into other languages.
-So while exposition is undoubtedly an area of overlap, it is by no means of straightforward match.
+So while exposition is undoubtedly an area of overlap, it is by no means a straightforward match.

 Show, don’t tell.
 Everyone who’s written a story has probably heard this phrase at least once in their life.